Adipose-secreted signaling protein

-UPF0687 protein C20orf27 is a protein that in humans is encoded by the C20orf27 gene.
+Adipose-secreted signaling protein is a protein that in humans is encoded by the gene ADISSP (previously C20orf27).
 It is expressed in the majority of the human tissues.
 One study on this protein revealed its role in regulating cell cycle, apoptosis, and tumorigenesis via promoting the activation of NFĸB pathway.

 Gene

-The UPF0687 Protein C20orf27 has four other aliases, Chromosome 20 Open Reading Frame 27, Hypothetical Protein LOC54976, C20orf27, and FLJ20550.
+Adipose-secreted signaling protein has other aliases, UPF0687 Protein C20orf27, Chromosome 20 Open Reading Frame 27, Hypothetical Protein LOC54976, C20orf27, and FLJ20550.
 It is located on the minus strand at 20p13.
 It consists of 7 exons and 12 introns.
-This most updated annotation shows that gene C20orf27 starts at 3,753,499 bp to 3,768,388 bp on Chromosome 20.
+This most updated annotation shows that gene ADISSP starts at 3,753,499 bp to 3,768,388 bp on Chromosome 20.

 Transcription

 Known isoforms

-The C20orf27 gene has 5 transcript isoforms, C20orf27 transcript variant 1, C20orf27 transcript variant 2, C20orf27 transcript variant 3, and C20orf27 transcript variant 4.
+The ADISSP gene has 5 transcript isoforms, ADISSP transcript variant 1, ADISSP transcript variant 2, ADISSP transcript variant 3, and ADISSP transcript variant 4.

 Transcript variant 1 encodes for the longest protein isoform, with a size of 1327 bases and 6 exons.

 Transcript variant 2 maintains the reading frames and 6 exons compared to transcript variant 1, but it has an alternative spliced site in the coding region.
 It has a size of 1252 bases.

 Transcription variant 3 has a size of 1706 bases and 6 exons.
 This variant has an alternative spliced site in the coding region and differs in the 5' UTR, but it still maintains the reading frame seen in transcript variant 1.
 Despite their differences in size, variant 2 and variant 3 encodes the same protein isoform and this second protein isoform is shorted than the protein isoform encoded by transcript variant 1.

 Transcript variant 4 has a size of 1457 bases with 6 exons.
 Compared to variant 1, it uses an alternative 5'-most exon and an alternative splice site.
 Because of the presence of an upstream ORF that is predicted to interfere with translation of this variant, the transcription variant 4 does not encode any protein.

 The information on transcript variant X1 comes from GRCh38.p13 Primary Assembly.
 This variant has a size of 1195 bases, and the number of exons in this variant remains unknown.